Lewd Acts with a Child

 It is not a defense that the child may have consented to the act; however a charge of lewd acts with a child can be challenged on the basis of whether or not the incident occurred or that of mistaken identity.
 Although false reporting of incidence does occur the primary basis of a defense is likely to hinge on the identity of the offender and what type of conduct occurred, which will likely be the product of testimony from the alleged victim and sources of circumstantial evidence.

 Given the high risk involved with a lewd acts with a child charge, it is important to seek experienced counsel if you are the subject of an investigation or are detained by law enforcement.
 Regardless of whether or not the case proceeds to trial, the seriousness of a California lewd acts with a child charge requires the assistance of a skilled and committed California criminal lawyer who knows every legal argument when defending clients.

-If you have been arrested for the crime of lewd acts with a child in the Visalia, California area, contact an expert criminal lawyer as soon as possible to protect your legal rights.
+If you have been arrested for the crime of lewd acts with a child in Visalia or the surrounding areas, contact a defense lawyer as soon as possible to protect your legal rights.